 Crow: You mean have a mutiny on me?

-- In the Doctor Who arc "City of Death", there's this exchange between Romana and a hard-nosed cop Duggan:
+- In the Doctor Who story "City of Death", there's this exchange between Romana and a hard-nosed cop Duggan:

 Romana: You should go into business with a glazier.
 You would have a very symbiotic relationship.